Peter Saul: Later life and work

 In 1964 Saul returned to the United States and settled in the San Francisco Bay Area where he lived for eleven years.
 During this time, he began loose highly personal interpretations of the Vietnam War, as well as agonized psychological portraits of politicians and other personalities, in a tight linear style using bright Dayglo colors and acrylics.
 He was loosely affiliated with other Bay Area artists and participated in the 1967 Funk show.
 In the 70s, Saul moved into interpretations of historical masterpieces such as Rembrandt’s Nightwatch and Picasso’s Guernica, and also what he thought of as American scene painting making use of cinematic illusionistic space.

 Saul spent the 1980s and 90s in Austin, Texas where he taught at the University of Texas.
-His former students include Erik Parker and Willy Bo Richardson.
+His former students include Erik Parker, Tom Holmes and Willy Bo Richardson.
 During this time his content diversified and his style focused on ever more glamorous treatment of “low” subjects, heavily influenced by 19th-century painting.
 The critic Holland Cotter in a 2008 New York Times review of a retrospective of his work called Saul "a classic artist’s artist, one of our few important practicing history painters and a serial offender in violation of good taste".
 Saul’s work has often been independent of specific art movements and thus he "has spent a lifetime avoiding easy critical definition".
 In 2020, Peter Saul had his first New York museum survey at the New Museum.